weaveworks/weave/README.md

 ## Installation

-Each hosts needs to have the following installed
+Each host needs to have the following installed

 - `wedo` and `docker-ns` from the weave sub-directory.
 Install these somewhere in the root user's path, e.g. `/usr/local/bin'.